Corvimae/board-game-gem/README.md

 #### BGGCollectionItem

 The BGG API returns a subset of an item's data when including it in a collection request.
-As a result, a `BGGCollectionItem` contains the following attributes: `:id, :type, :name, :year_published, :image, :thumbnail, :num_players, :status, :num_plays`.
-Within this, `:status` is a hash containing the following keys: `:own, :prev_owned, :for_trade, :want, :want_to_play, :want_to_buy, :wishlist, :preordered:, :last_modified`.
+As a result, a `BGGCollectionItem` contains the following attributes: `id, type, name, year_published, image, thumbnail, num_players, status, num_plays`.
+Within this, `status` is a hash containing the following keys: `:own, :prev_owned, :for_trade, :want, :want_to_play, :want_to_buy, :wishlist, :preordered:, :last_modified`.

 `BGGCollectionItem` contains one other method, `to_item([statistics])`, which returns the `BGGItem` version of this object.

 ---

 `search(query, [options])`: Performs a search request, returning any items which are like the query.
-Returns a hash with the keys `:total`, the number of items found in the search, and `:items`, an array of `BGGSearchResult` objects.
+Returns a hash with the keys `total`, the number of items found in the search, and `items`, an array of `BGGSearchResult` objects.

 #### BGGSearchResult

-Much like `BGGCollectionItem`, `BGGSearchResult` is a subset of `BGGItem`, and contains the following attributes: `:id, :type, :name, :year_published`.
+Much like `BGGCollectionItem`, `BGGSearchResult` is a subset of `BGGItem`, and contains the following attributes: `id, type, name, year_published`.

 A `BGGItem` version of this object can be requested with `to_item([statistics])`.